Doberm4n/POELevelingGuide/LevelingGuidesText/PoE Fast Leveling edit/Act_3.md

-﻿The City of Sarn
+﻿1.
+The City of Sarn (rescue Clarissa)
-rescue Clarissa
-Town
+2. Town
-The Slums
+3. The Slums
-The Crematorium:
+4. The Crematorium:
 ◦ (WAYPOINT)
 ◦ (complete TRIAL)
 ◦ (obtain Tolman's Bracelet)
-Town (complete "Lost in Love")
+5. Town (complete "Lost in Love")
-The Slums (find Sewer Grating)
+6. The Slums (find Sewer Grating)
-The Sewers:
+7. The Sewers:
 ◦ (WAYPOINT)
 ◦ (find the three Platinum Busts)
-The Marketplace:
+8. The Marketplace:
 ◦ (WAYPOINT)
 ◦ (find Ornate Chest)
-The Catacombs (TRIAL)
+9. The Catacombs (TRIAL)
-Town:
+10. Town:
 ◦ (complete "Victario's Secrets")
 ◦ (+1 SKILL POINT)
 ◦ (+2 RESPEC POINTS)
-The Battlefront:
+11. The Battlefront:
 ◦ (WAYPOINT)
 ◦ (find Ribbon Spool)
-The Docks:
+12. The Docks:
 ◦ (WAYPOINT)
 ◦ (talk to Fairgraves)
 ◦ (find Thaumetic Sulphate)
-The Solaris Temple Level 1 (WAYPOINT)
+13. The Solaris Temple Level 1 (WAYPOINT)
-The Solaris Temple Level 2:
+14. The Solaris Temple Level 2:
 ◦ (WAYPOINT)
 ◦ (talk to Lady Dialla)
-The Sewers (use Infernal Talc on Undying Passage)
+15. The Sewers (use Infernal Talc on Undying Passage)
-Ebony Barracks:
+16. Ebony Barracks:
 ◦ (WAYPOINT)
 ◦ (defeat General Gravius)
-Lunaris Temple Level 1 (WAYPOINT)
+17. Lunaris Temple Level 1 (WAYPOINT)
-Lunaris Temple Level 2:
+18. Lunaris Temple Level 2:
 ◦ (defeat Piety)
 ◦ (obtain Tower Key)
-Town:
+19. Town:
 ◦ (complete "Piety's Pets")
 ◦ ???????????????????????????????????????????????????????????????????????????(+2 SKILL POINTS)
-The Ebony Barracks
+20. The Ebony Barracks
-The Imperial Gardens (WAYPOINT)
+21. The Imperial Gardens (WAYPOINT)
-The Library (WAYPOINT)
+22. The Library (WAYPOINT)
-The Archives (find the four Golden Pages)
+23. The Archives (find the four Golden Pages)
-The Library (complete "A Fixture of Fate")
+24. The Library (complete "A Fixture of Fate")
-The Hedge Maze (TRIAL)
+25. The Hedge Maze (TRIAL)
-The Docks (complete "A Swig of Hope")
+26. The Docks (complete "A Swig of Hope")
-Town
+27. Town
-The Imperial Gardens
+28. The Imperial Gardens
-The Lower Sceptre of God (WAYPOINT)
+29. The Lower Sceptre of God (WAYPOINT)
-The Upper Sceptre of God (defeat Dominus)
+30. The Upper Sceptre of God (defeat Dominus)

 **TOTAL IN ACT 1:** +2 SKILL POINTS, +2 RESPEC POINTS, 1 TRIAL OF ASCENDANCY